wwsd/wwsd.github.io/_posts/2015-12-02-Jekyll-Debug.md

 I find this useful for making sure everything is set as it is supposed to be, and it is useful for finding out about variables you did not know about

+NOTE: this does not work on github, as they ignore the `_plugins` directory, you’ll have `jekyll serve` locally to see the debug

 Happy Debugging!